-These kinds of reforms should be the first line of exploration when considering options for strengthening Social Security's Title II and Title XVI disability programs, and have the best chance of increasing employment while
+These kinds of reforms should be the first line of exploration when considering options for strengthening Social Security's Title II and Title XVI disability programs, and have the best chance of increasing employment while ensuring that people with the most significant disabilities do not risk the loss of vital income support.
+Many of these recommendations have the potential to also simplify administration and reduce improper payments.

-However, as noted by the CCD Employment and Training Task Force, when policymakers consider the employment of people with disabilities, all too often, "the focus is too narrowly placed on a smaller subset of people with disabilities-those on Social Security disability benefits."
-Indeed, as stated by the National Council on Disability, what is often forgotten is that:
+However, as noted by the CCD Employment and Training Task Force, when policymakers consider the employment of people with disabilities, all too often, "the focus is too narrowly placed on a smaller subset of people with disabilities-those on Social Security disability benefits."34 Indeed, as stated by the National Council on Disability, what is often forgotten is that: